kammitama5/kammitama5.github.io/_posts/2020-04-11-Saturday-April-11th.md

 ## I don't have too much else to say on this
 - I'm lost in the papers of others, under the shadow of others and of a system that seems to tell me again and again that it was not meant for me.
-What does mean to an individual who wants to succeed in spite of that?
+What does mean for an individual who wants to succeed in spite of that?
 Does that person have to give up something about themselves to make it through such a system?
+Can they have an impact and change the system in some small way just by being a part of that very system?
 And how much of themselves must they give up, and is that damage reparable?

 ## I guess that these are questions I can't answer
 - This post is a question, a discussion, and part of a stream of thoughts strung together.